caktus/guidebook/source/frontend-testing.rst

 * special techniques and gotchas related to writing tests for React components and Flux applications

-ES2015 Mocha tests with Gulp and Babel
+ES2015 Mocha Tests With Gulp and Babel
 --------------------------------------

 Transpiling ES2015 code is already a standard part of Caktus's front-end process.